jt14den/2017-libcarp-southafrica/_episodes/01-introduction.md

 * Regular Expression 90
 * Unix Shell
 * What is LC and how to get involved
+* Join us for HH at the Luskin

 **10-1**
 * Open Refine 3hrs